vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ## Private Registry for Tanzu Kubernetes Grid

-Before installing Tanzu Kubernetes grid into an airgapped environment, a private Docker-compatible container registry such as [Harbor](https://goharbor.io/), [Docker](https://www.docker.com/), or [Artifactory](https://jfrog.com/artifactory/) must be installed and configured as follows:
+Before installing Tanzu Kubernetes grid into an air-gapped environment, a private Docker-compatible container registry such as [Harbor](https://goharbor.io/), [Docker](https://www.docker.com/), or [Artifactory](https://jfrog.com/artifactory/) must be installed and configured as follows:

  * Should run outside of Tanzu Kubernetes Grid and should be separate from any registry deployed as a shared service for clusters.
  * Should use an RFC 1918 (private) address and remain routable to the Tanzu Kubernetes Grid clusters.